An Expert's Guide to Hydration

 Some runners really struggle to take on fluids when they run; the swooshing feeling in our stomachs can be uncomfortable, carrying a bottle can weigh us down and getting your sips right, so you don’t choke, is an art form!

 If you struggle to drink on the move, it’s crucial to develop a plan, especially over longer distances.
-Otherwise you may find yourself in the St John’s Ambulance tent on a drip at the end of a race on a hot day.
+Otherwise you may find yourself unwell at the end of a run on a very hot day.

 Try different strategies to get better at drinking during running.
 Initially you may find you have to slow to just above walking pace for 60 seconds while you drink, but gradually you’ll find you can drink the same volume in 30 seconds.
-In longer events its worth taking a drink at each feeding station, even if it’s only a slurp.
+During a very long run its worth taking a drink frequently, even if it’s only a slurp.

 Rehydrating at a water station.
 Photo Credit: Shutterstock